ur369eth/ur369.eth/README.md

 - *_(7) Check the box(es) 'Add Quantum Resistant Protection (Optional)' and 'I understand ur369.eth cannot recover the Sign Key for me'_*
 - *_(8) The user sets Sign Key (a strong password or PIN that the user selects on their end to abstract away the private keys and protect tokens from theft) or the user sets a Quantum Resistant Sign Key (a strong password or PIN that the user selects on their end -- for this option the system incorporates a Dilithium Crystrals Algorithim) to abstract away the private keys and protect tokens from quantum threats_*

-- ## Code functionality resumes and continues on the next fields
+- ## Code functionality resumes and continues on the following fields

 - In regards to point 8 above >> only after the user has acknowledged and checked the respective boxes 'Add Quantum Resistant Protection (optional)' and 'I understand ur369.eth cannot recover the Sign Key for me' is that the user can continue to 'Set Sign Key' and click on 'Enable Sign Key'.

 - After clicking 'Enable Sign Key' the user signs the transaction on their wallet.
 When the transaction is confirmed onchain the system pairs and saves the Master Key and the Sign Key.

-- The UI presents a pop-up for the user showing they have enabled Classical Sign Key or the Quantum Resistant Sign Key and provides the user with a hyperlink for them to see the transaction on the block explorer.
+- The UI presents a pop-up for the user showing they have enabled Classical Sign Key or the Quantum Resistant Sign Key (if this was the selected Key to sign) and provides the user with a hyperlink for them to review the transaction on the block explorer.

-- On the block explorer the user can see the onchain call function 'Set Master Key And Sign Key' if classical Sign Key was enabled; or the user can see 'Set Master Key And Quantum Resistant Sign Key' if the Quantum Resistant Key was the option selected.
+- On the block explorer the user can see the onchain-call-function 'Set Master Key And Sign Key' if classical Sign Key was enabled; or the user can see 'Set Master Key And Quantum Resistant Sign Key' if the Quantum Resistant Key was the option selected.

-- When the user comes back to the UI and closes the pop-up with previous transaction (re enabling Sign Key), the UI presents a modal to enter the desired amount of native tokens the user wants to protect.
+- When the user comes back to the UI and closes the pop-up with previous transaction (re enabling Sign Key), the UI presents a modal to enter the desired amount of tokens the user wants to protect.

-- The user inputs the amount of crypto tokens they want to protect (allocate into the contract), the UI shows the benefaction-fee of 0.369% (or 0.0369%) that the user must pay accordingly in order to execute the operation.
-The UI shows the amount of urTokens (ultra resistant Tokens) the user will receive in their connected wallet address; for example, if the user is allocating ETH the user will receive urETH at 1:1 ratio after the benefaction-fee.
+- The user inputs the amount of tokens they want to protect (allocate into the contract), the UI shows the benefaction-fee of $3.69 that the user must pay in crypto in order to execute the 'Protect' operation.
+The UI shows the amount of tokens the user will allocate within the contract and the amount of urTokens (ultra resistant Tokens) the user will receive in their connected wallet address at 1:1 ratio.

-- If all is ok on the user's end, then the user inputs their Sign Key and confirms the transaction on their wallet.
+- To send the transaction >> the user must input their Sign Key and confirm the transaction on their wallet.

 - After the transaction is confirmed, the UI shows the amount of crypto tokens protected (allocated within the contract), the benefaction-fee amount the user paid to the contract, the amount of urTokens the contract issued and sent to the user's account.
 The UI also provides the user with a hyperlink for them to see and inspect the transaction details on the block explorer.

-- On the block explorer the user can see all details as stated above and also how the benefaction fee they paid was automatically distributed into 4 addresses ((1)urgift.eth / (2)ur-impact.eth / (3)ur369self-sustain.eth / (4)ur369community-devs.eth).
+- On the block explorer the user can see all details as stated above and also how the benefaction fee they paid was automatically distributed into the 4 addresses: (1)urgift.eth / (2)ur-impact.eth / (3)ur369self-sustain.eth / (4)ur369community-devs.eth).

 - Once protected, the user can unportect and withdraw the crypto tokens at anytime and without restrictions.
-For this operation the user only has to click on 'Claim' button and proceed to burn the desired amount of urTokens and they automatically receive the crypto tokens into their wallet.
+For this operation the user only has to click on 'Claim' button and proceed to burn the desired amount of urTokens and they automatically receive the corresponding crypto tokens into their wallet.

 ### Benefaction-Fee Collection System

 **_Description:_** Two types of benefaction-fee are charged for the provided service of protecting the crypto assets.
 The protcol always displays and inform about the fee upfront, thus the user becomes aware of the fee to be paid:

-(i) The Quantum Resistant Protection: A $3.69 fee collected in crypto **_only once per wallet address._** Enabling the Quantun Resistant Sign Key (to protect against quantum threats) is optional, and it can be activated at the beginning of the wallet address interaction with the protocol or at a later date.
+(i) The Quantum Resistant Protection: A $3.69 fee collected in crypto **_only once per wallet address._** Enabling the Quantun Resistant Sign Key (to protect against quantum threats) is optional, and it can be activated at the beginning of the wallet address interaction with the protocol or at any future time as the user would desire.

 (ii) The Classical Anti-Theft Protection: A $3.69 fee collected in crypto **_every time the user protects a crypto asset against theft_**.